No momento, esta página não está disponível em português

 These resources are a good starting point:

-Secure your point-of-sale integration
+Secure your in-person payments integration

 Security risks with in-person payments are related to the payment terminals: physical tampering, and replacing terminals with tampered terminals.